sundanc/auto_scripts/README.md

 ## IT Arsenal Command Center

 The IT Arsenal is a unified command center that brings all scripts together into a cohesive toolkit.
 This central interface makes it easy to access all scripts in one place, with consistent logging, configuration, and execution handling.
-[Check my blog post](https://brokeninfra.pages.dev/using_it_arsenal/)
+[Check my blog post](https://brokeninfra.tech/using_it_arsenal/)

+This blog post covers:
+- Installation and setup
+- Detailed usage instructions for all tool categories
+- Advanced features and integrations
+- Creating your own arsenal-compatible scripts
+- Troubleshooting common issues
+- Best practices for IT automation

+Whether you're new to the toolkit or looking to master advanced features, this comprehensive guide will help you leverage the full power of the IT Arsenal.

 To launch the arsenal: